The pituitary gland, tongue and thyroid gland are midline structures located within the head and neck.

 Development begins at week 3 of gestation.
-Rathke’s pouch appears, and extends upwards towards the infundibulum.
-By week 8, it has detached from the oral cavity and lies tightly apposed to the infundibulum – forming the pituitary gland.
+Rathke’s pouch appears and extends upwards towards the infundibulum.
+By week 8, it has detached from the oral cavity and lies tightly against the infundibulum – forming the pituitary gland.

 The tongue begins development in the 4th week of gestation.
 It is derived from pharyngeal arches 1-4 (forms the mucosa of the tongue) and the occipital somites (forms the musculature of the tongue).